amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 <a name="runjs"></a>
 #### JavaScript syntax

-No matter what an execution environment setting are, the following steps are performed:
+No matter what an runtime environment setting are, the following steps are performed:

 * all the BEMHTML templates present in a build are stored in a bundle file.